gabisurita/network-labs/experiments/1_network_emulation_with_mininet.md

 ```

 We can compare the results with pings between h1 and h2 and between h1 and h4.
-We can see that the latency is about 5x greater and we can see some packet loss.
+We can see that the latency is 5 orders of magnitude greater and we can see some packet loss.

 ```